research

 How I Balance Planning and Research

 In July I wrote about how I research for historical fiction projects, using my latest WIP, a historical fantasy, as an example.
-One of the biggest thingsĀ on my mind is efficiency, especially with a new baby.
-I want my research to double as story planning so I can construct an outline for my book as… Continue reading How I Balance Planning and Research
+One of the biggest things on my mind is efficiency, especially with a new baby.
+I want my research… Continue reading

 How I Research

 We are still waiting on that baby over here.
-Meanwhile, I'm scrambling to fit in as much work on my new WIP as I can before she arrives (while taking breaks to catch up on the latest seasonĀ of Sad Detectives, a.k.a.
-Endeavour).
-This project is a YA historical fantasy, which means I get to indulge… Continue reading How I Research
+Meanwhile, I’m scrambling to fit in as much work on my new WIP as I can before she arrives (while taking breaks to catch up on the latest season of Sad Detectives,… Continue reading

 Afternoon Adventure: Newport, RI

 I love Newport.
-It's one of my favorite things about living in Rhode Island: drive 45 minutes and you're in the middle of a gorgeousĀ port city, filled with historic houses and fun restaurants and bracing sea air.
-When my sister visits in the spring or summer, we often try to fit in a trip to… Continue reading Afternoon Adventure: Newport, RI
+It’s one of my favorite things about living in Rhode Island: drive 45 minutes and you’re in the middle of a gorgeous port city, filled with historic houses and fun restaurants and bracing sea air.
+When my sister… Continue reading

 Teaching history